What is an assignment?

 - An assignment fee applied by the seller, usually for administrative costs

 - Marketing restrictions on when and where you can market the Agreement of Purchase and sale for assignment

 Generally, the assignor pays a tax on the profit of the assignment as part of income tax.
 As the assignee takes responsibility of all terms in the Agreement of Purchase and Sale, the assignee pays the taxes associated with the sale of the home, such as Goods and Services Tax (GST) and Property Transfer Tax (PTT).
 As each scenario differs, before making a decision, be sure to speak to a licensed Realtor.

 It’s important to know that if a contract is assigned, and the assignee does not follow through on completing on the sale of the home, the responsibility to close on the Agreement of Purchase and Sale usually defaults back to the assignor.

 Looking for more information on assignments?
-Our Rennie Advisors specialize in every neighbourhood across the Lower Mainland.
-View our advisors here or contact us at email@example.com.
+Our rennie advisors specialize in every neighbourhood across the Lower Mainland and can help you find the home best suited to your needs.